 - Imperial Contraband to turn in illegal goods you’ve confiscated.
 If you want to arrest NPCs who violate the law, put Archimaestro Antares' Big mod to use.

 - Imperials go home lets you deal with anti-Imperial graffiti.

 - Blades Quest: Prophecy of the Lost Heir by Emma.
 A large quest mod where you continue serving the Blades after the main quest.
-Be sure to have Melian's Teleport Mod as the companion scripts are a little dated (early Grumpy scripts).
+Be sure to have Melian's Teleport Mod or the newer Customizable MWSE Multi Mark and Harder Recall as the companion scripts are a little dated (early Grumpy scripts).

 - Increase the Empire's influence through its exports, and make a profit with Import Business; the Merchant of Vvardenfell by Psycholex.